AndersSkoog/Tidstangsel/README.md

 	bun build_client.js // will bundle the client code meant for production into the ./dist directory into a file called client_bundle.js bun run server_prod

-as of now there is a .wav file remotely hosted and publicly accessible at the url specified in the AUDIO_URL enviroment varible. the sound quality is not the best, it is the pcm decoded from an original 356/kbs stereo .mp3 file which I have reduced to 64/kbs and changed bitrate to
+as of now there is a .wav file remotely hosted and publicly accessible at the url specified in the AUDIO_URL environment varible. the sound quality is not the best, it is the pcm decoded from an original 356/kbs stereo .mp3 file which I have reduced to 64/kbs and changed bitrate to
 44.1 khz then converted into mono. if you want to stream another file you should change this url to reflect the audio file you want the app to download and stream, but the file must be publicly accessible on the internet. you cannot use an .mp3 file or other compressed formats,